Techassi/pwgen/README.md

 # pwgen
-A simple and short javascript-based password generator
+A simple and fast javascript-based password generator

 ## features
 - choose length of password (min 6)